The project

 Details about our measures

-GrassBirdHabitats is a so-called Integrated Project (IP), which means that extensive activities have to be employed to complete the project.
+GrassBirdHabitats is a so-called Integrated Project (IP), which means that extensive activities in different fields have to be employed to complete the project.
 Some of them require additional capacities and funding.

 Find out more about our most important activities below.